alibaba0010/aptos-bounty/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-- Git cLone the project
+- Git clone the project

 ### Prerequisites